-Jake Holley stood like a statue beside his best man.
-Jennifer was twenty minutes late.
-He prayed to God she was just late or simply leaving him at the altar.
-He loved her for a myriad of reasons, but the old fear had crept in.
+Jake Holley stood still as a statue beside his best man.
+Jennifer should’ve been here twenty minutes ago.
+He prayed she was just late or simply leaving him at the altar.
+He loved her, and was afraid for her for myriad reasons.
+The old fear was creeping back in.
 He couldn’t take another dead fiancée.

-He could see bridesmaids milling around in the outer chamber.
+Bridesmaids milled around in the outer chamber.
 The organist was playing something.
 He couldn’t place it.
 Couldn’t think for the what-if’s screwing with his brain.
-On the outside looking in at his own wedding, his heartbeat sped up.
+His heartbeat sped up as his eyes wandered.
+His mouth was dry, and his palms were sweaty.
+People talking sounded like a dull roar; he was on the outside looking in at his own wedding.
 And he had a really bad feeling.

 His phone vibrated in his pocket.
 He’d meant to give it to Mike, his brother.
 His best man.
-The man who lived the same nightmare, bearing responsibility for the death of his own fiancée.
+The man who lived the same nightmare Jake did, bearing responsibility for the death of his own fiancée.
 Some brotherly bond that was.
 Seemed like loving a Holley could be pretty damn lethal.

-Jake stared at it.
-After the second longest minute of his 25 years, he threw the phone down the aisle where Jennifer should have been walking toward him.
+Jake stared at his phone.
+After the second-longest minute of his twenty-five years, he threw his phone down the aisle where Jennifer should’ve been walking toward him.

 Sorry?
 He watched his phone slide away.

 Without a word, he walked off the small stage, down the aisle past a hundred staring eyes, and out the church doors.
-He ripped crepe paper off his car and tried to smear off the soaped-on lies covering his windows.
-He picked up each individual can tied to his bumper, cut the twine, and threw it as far as he could.
+He ripped crepe paper off his pickup and tried to wipe off the soaped-on lies covering his windows.
+He picked up each can tied to his bumper, cut the twine, and threw it as far as he could.

-Jake sped up the road to his cabin.
+His father and brother had just about reached him when Jake got in his pickup and roared off.
+He sped up the road to his cabin.
 Minutes later, he was screaming up the mountain on his dirt bike.
-An hour after that, he pulled to a stop, threw down his bike, walked to the edge of the cliff, and stared into the depth of the narrow canyon with which he’d become so familiar.
+An hour after that, he pulled to a stop, threw down his bike, walked to the edge of a cliff, and stared into the depth of the narrow canyon with which he’d become so familiar.

-On the ride up the mountain, he’d already thought the worst things he could think about his loser self and his betraying Jennifer.
+On the ride up the mountain, he’d thought the worst things he could think about his loser self.
+Why else would Jennifer betray him?
 True love number two straight down the toilet.

-He stood with his toes at the edge of the cliff wondering what was next for him besides a heart as empty as the hole in front of him.
-He didn’t have to wonder long to know it was nothing.
-A whole hell of a lot of nothing.
+He stood with his toes at the edge of the cliff, wondering what was next for him besides a heart as empty as the hole in front of him.
+He didn’t have to wonder long to know it was a whole hell of a lot of nothing.
 Then he heard her.